 After eight weeks, I am now only stirring at the weekend.
 I also added some tiger worms to help speed the process up.

 To start with, I am surprised that the compost did get warm – in fact, I even found the poor worms climbing up the walls of the bin trying to get out.
 However, I suspect this may have been at least partly down to some warmer autumn days and the fact the compost was in the greenhouse.

-Smell’s going to be important for people composting indoor.
+Smell’s going to be important for people composting indoors.
 I did get a slightly acidic smell of citrus, due to the presence of orange peel, but this was only when I opened the bin.

-The compost also decreased rapidly in size, which suggest that it could be a good solution for people who are short of space.
+The compost also decreased rapidly in size, which suggests that it could be a good solution for people who are short of space.
 If necessary, you could combine the contents of compost bins to reduce the space being used.

 Have a look at today’s picture, and see what you think!

 I never really expected this experiment to work, so I didn’t put too much effort into it.
 If I repeat the experiment, I’ll take more care to get the green/brown ratio right.